bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

+0.Where am I?
-Script for printing the absolute path of current working directory
+prints the absolute path of current working directory 1.What's in there? displays the content of the current directory